-The development of the University’s third Reconciliation Action Plan is underway.
-As one of several key supporting plans in the University of Melbourne’s Growing Esteem 2015 – 2020 strategy, the RAP represents a University-wide commitment to using our expertise and resources in research, teaching and learning and engagement to make a sustained contribution to Indigenous development.
+The Reconciliation Action Plan 2018-2022 (RAP 3), as one of several key supporting plans in the University of Melbourne’s Growing Esteem 2015 – 2020 strategy, represents a commitment from the University to use its expertise and resources in research, teaching, learning and engagement to make a sustained contribution to Indigenous development.

-RAP 3 will see a shift in focus from the current RAP's six University Action Areas (Partnerships, Cultural Recognition, Student Recruitment and Retention, Staff Employment, Teaching and Learning Strategies, Research) with 57 measures and targets, to the development of a smaller number of Signature Projects, the outcomes of which will be transformational in terms of their impact.
-These projects will be categorised under four themes: 'Our Place', 'Purposeful Partnerships', 'International Engagement' and 'Leadership for Change', and will be mapped against the Reconciliation Australia Framework: Respect, Relationships and Opportunities.
+RAP 3 sees a shift in focus from RAP 2's six University Action Areas (Partnerships, Cultural Recognition, Student Recruitment and Retention, Staff Employment, Teaching and Learning Strategies, Research) with 57 measures and targets, to the development of a smaller number of Signature Projects.

 Theme 1: Leadership for Change

 Theme 3: Purposeful Partnerships